Audi A4 Dashboard Lights and Engine Warning Symbols

 Airbag system light

 This system monitors the airbag and seat belt tensioner system.
 The dashboard warning light should go on when the ignition is activated and go off after a few seconds.
 If the light does not go out or illuminates whilst driving, it indicates a malfunction within the system.
 If the light does not illuminate when the ignition is turned on, it also signifies a malfunction.
 Failure to get the fault remedied may result in airbag or seat belt tensioner failure.
+For further information about airbags and possible faults, see why is the airbag light on?

 Lane assist active